JuliaControl/ControlSystems.jl/docs/src/man/creating_systems.md

 ```julia
 tf(num, den, Ts=0)
 ```
-where `num` and `den` are the polinomial coefficients of the numerator and denominator of the polynomial and `Ts` is the sample time.
+where `num` and `den` are the polynomial coefficients of the numerator and denominator of the polynomial and `Ts` is the sample time.
 ### Example:
 ```julia
 tf([1.0],[1,2,1])